 Fonts

-DynamicPDF Cloud API supports several core fonts and also allows adding custom fonts to your DynamicPDF cloud storage space.
-DynamicPDF Cloud API supports the 14 core fonts present in all PDF readers and supports embedding OpenType (TrueType), Type 1 fonts, Web Fonts (WOFF) version 1.0 and TrueType Collections (TTC) in a PDF document.
-DynamicPDF Cloud API also supports Google Fonts.
+DynamicPDF API supports several core fonts, Google Fonts, and also allows adding custom fonts to your DynamicPDF cloud storage space.
+DynamicPDF API supports the 14 core fonts present in all PDF readers and supports embedding OpenType (TrueType), Type 1 fonts, Web Fonts (WOFF) version 1.0 and TrueType Collections (TTC) in a PDF document.
+DynamicPDF API also supports Google Fonts.

 Core Fonts